Slashdot

 Ubuntu (via Unity), GNOME, and Microsoft have all completely jumped the shark to support a class of users that, as best as I can tell, does not exist.
 I use Linux as my main work OS, day-in day-out.
 I know exactly zero people who use Ubuntu, GNOME, or Windows on tablets.
 These three are removing usability piece by piece to support a glorious future that no one wants.
 At least on Linux there are sensible UI alternatives like xfce that allow people

+I have seen CDE a few times (e.g. on Solaris), and found it very unusable, so much so that installing KDE or GNOME was much easier than trying to just use CDE.

+While KDE 4.0 was very rough, and 4.1 only addressed the roughest edges, from 4.4 KDE has had almost complete feature-parity with KDE 3.
+At least they aren't applying non-optional Mac-like interfaces (where the menus are 100s of pixels away from the Window they apply to like GNOME 3).
+It's quite frustrating using GNOME 3 apps (about the only one I use

-It is left as an exercise for the reader (Score:2)
+It is left as an exercise for the reader (Score:3, Funny)

 It is left as an exercise for the reader to make a sarcastic quip about systemd.